 Scheme helps to ensure safety of bonfire events

-The Kenilworth Round Table and Warwick Rotary and Lions are among the sixteen organisations who registered their Bonfire Events on Warwick District Council’s voluntary Bonfire and Firework Display Registration Scheme in 2018.
-This year, the Council are reaching out to all organisations to register their event.
+The Warwickshire Golf and Country Club, the Boot Inn Lapworth and both local rugby clubs are among the sixteen organisations who have registered their Bonfire Events on Warwick District Council’s voluntary Bonfire and Firework Display Registration Scheme in 2019.
+This year, the Council want to reach out to other organisations to register their events.

 Far more than a ‘box ticking exercise’, the scheme involves a member of the council’s Health & Safety team visiting the site prior to the event, with the event plans and risk assessments considered by the Safety Advisory Group, a team of experts made up of senior officers from Warwickshire Police, Fire and Rescue Service, Ambulance Service, County Highways and the Council’s Health & Safety team.